Ballina, County Mayo: Great Famine

+20th century

 Irish language

-From its foundation until the early 1900s, the Irish language was the primary language spoken in Ballina.
+Until the early 1900s, the Irish language was the primary language spoken in Ballina.
 As Irish began to decline in other parts of Ireland during the colonial period, it remained strong in County Mayo and in Ballina.
 By the 1920s, however, English had become the dominant language in Ballina.
-In the 1926 Ordnance Survey it was found that although many adults in Ballina had Irish as a first language, it was no longer known by young people or used in the community.
-Ballina was one of the only parts of County Mayo not designated status as a Gaeltacht or 'Breac-Ghaeltacht,' a status given in 1929 to regions where more than 80% or 25% respectively of people spoke Irish as a first language.
+In the 1926 Census it was found that although many adults in Ballina had Irish as a first language, it was no longer known by young people or used in the community.
+Ballina was one of the only parts of County Mayo not designated status as a Gaeltacht or Breac-Ghaeltacht, a status given in 1929 to regions where more than 80% or 25% respectively of people spoke Irish as a first language.

 Ballina and Westport were among the first urban areas in County Mayo to adopt the English language.
-Records from the surrounding then Irish-speaking rural areas in Mayo and in neighbouring County Sligo suggest that Irish-speakers from those areas felt pressure to use English when in Ballina.
+Records from the surrounding then Irish-speaking rural areas in Mayo and in neighbouring County Sligo suggest that Irish-speakers from those areas felt pressure to use English when in Ballina town.
 Today only Ceathrú Thaidhg, 70 km to the west of Ballina remains a majority Irish-speaking area in County Mayo.

-Architecture, planning, and housing
+War of Independence

+During the Irish War of Independence, a number of violent incidents occurred in Ballina.
+In April 1920, a group of armed men targeted the houses of income-tax collectors living in the town.
+They forcibly entered the homes, held the occupants at gunpoint, and seized important books and papers related to tax collection.
+This event was part of a larger, coordinated series of attacks across Ireland, focusing on disrupting the administrative functions of income tax collection.
+In July 1920, a Royal Irish Constabulary (RIC) police patrol was held up by armed men about a hundred yards from Ballina's barracks.
+The raiders demanded the surrender of the police's arms.
+The police opened fire, and the raiders returned fire, killing a sergeant and wounding a constable.
+Two other policemen escaped unharmed.

+In January 1921, auxiliary police arrested and humiliated several local merchants, reportedly forcing them to march through the town, holding Union Jacks, dragging an Irish flag, and kneeling to kiss the Union Jack.
+This incident reportedly caused outrage throughout the town.
+During the evening of 3 April 1921, the IRA attacked a police patrol travelling between Ballina and Bonniconlon, wounding one constable.
+A cache of ammunition was later found in the grove where the attack took place.
+The police subsequently raided a local dance hall and arrested all men present.